shivaspk/astar-final-assessment/README.md

 1) All the JS code that needs to be edited is in `js` folder named `common.js`
 2) Try to complete maximum number of tasks

+# To add a new Product
+please do a `POST` to `http://localhost:32223/products` `   {
+        "details": "Apple Watch",
+        "price": 350.0
+    }`

+# To login to the application use the following users

+1) Regular User

+username: johndoe
+password: John$Doe

+2) Admin User

+username: admin
+password: admin